This is a cancer diagnostics company.

 Essential Duties and Responsibilities

-- Identify, develop, and maintain long-term collaborative relationships with opinion leaders in their region.
+- Identify, develop, and maintain long-term collaborative relationships with Key Opinion Leaders.

 - Maintain clinical, scientific, and technical expertise in disease state areas.

-- Prepare and implement scientific presentations locally and nationally.
+- Prepare and implement scientific presentations both locally and nationally.

 - Adhere to corporate SOPs with legal and regulatory guidelines governing scientific interactions with physicians and healthcare professionals.